cerfacs-globc/icclim/icclim/icclim_doc/source/python_api.rst

-In *ICCLIM* these thresholds represent a dictionary with 365 (if :ref:`ignore_Feb29th <ignore_Feb29th_label>` is True) or 366 (:ref:`ignore_Feb29th <ignore_Feb29th_label>` is False) calendar days as keys, and 2D arrays as values.
+In *ICCLIM* these thresholds represent a dictionary with 365 (if :ref:`ignore_Feb29th <ignore_Feb29th_label>` is True) or 366 (if :ref:`ignore_Feb29th <ignore_Feb29th_label>` is False) calendar days as keys, and 2D arrays as values.

-.. note:: A calendar day key of the dictionary is composed from the corresponding month and day, separated by a comma, i.e. to get for example the 2D array with percentiles for April 13th it will looks like *my_perc_dict[4,13]*.
+.. note:: A calendar day key of the dictionary is composed from the corresponding month and day, separated by a comma.
+For example, getting of the 2D array with percentiles for April 13th, looks like *my_perc_dict[4,13]*.

 The percentile thresholds are different for "in-base" years (years inside the base period) and "out-of-base" years.